 Benefits of AI

 Just a couple of decades ago, the use of AI in business operations was at an “early adopter” stage and its potential was still somewhat theoretical.
-Since then, AI technologies and applications have been advancing and adding value to businesses, to where the IDC forecasts that AI technology spending in 2023 will have more than doubled – just since 2019.
+Since then, AI technologies and applications have been advancing and adding value to businesses, to where the IDC forecasts that AI technology spending by 2024 will have more than doubled – just since 2020.
 And as AI technologies improve, so does the human understanding of their potential and the creativity with which they are applied.
 Today, businesses derive an ever-growing range of measurable benefits from AI-powered systems, including the five below: